airsidemobile/JOSESwift/README.md

 )!.compactSerializedString
 ```

-Now for a more detailed description of what’s going on above.
+*Now for a more detailed description of what’s going on above.*

----

 First we create a header which specifies the algorithm we are going to use  later on to sign our data: